traceypooh/blogtini/README.md

 ## Hooks
 - Whenever you create or delete a post, we want your `sitemap` updated.
 - Whenever someone comments on your site, we run a small script.
-- `github` uses `jekyll`, so we need to keep your source files AS IS.

 Thus, we suggest you use our "pre commit" and "post merge" `git` 'hooks' to automate the above "housekeeping".
 You can set them up like this:
 ```sh